AtharvSuryawanshi/Elementary-tutorials-NEURON-Yale/README.md

 ## Author: Atharv Suryawanshi
 These tutorials are primarily created for the course MB208: Theoretical and Computational Neuroscience in IISc.

-NEURON, a powerful simulation environment for modeling neurons and neural networks, can indeed be difficult and complex, especially when starting with the HOC (High-Order Calculator) language.
+NEURON, a powerful simulation environment for modeling neurons and neuronal networks, can indeed be difficult and complex, especially when starting with the HOC (High-Order Calculator) language.
 While HOC is as fast as C/C++, it introduces additional difficulty in coding that can at times hinder the understanding of concepts.

 Thus, Python a language known for its simplicity and readability.
 Python provides an elegant alternative for working with NEURON.
 Here are some key advantages of using Python in conjunction with NEURON: